 A completely different thing is when you drink a couple of glasses of wine in the evening and see how your REM and deep sleep phases length drop by 50%.

 Daily Schedule Constraints for Sake of Sleep

-I'm one of those chaps who feel pain if they don't get everything done today.
-Not matter if today is already 4am.
+I'm one of those chaps who feel pain if they don't get everything done exactly today.
+No matter if "today" is already 4 am.

 It's crucial because usually, I don't feel much tired by the end of the day, especially if I've been working deep in the flow.
 So I don't have a natural stop flag for it.

-However, if I don't stop, I can go ahead until the middle of the night or even sunrise and then feel broke for the whole following day or two.
+However, if I don't stop, I can go ahead until the middle of the night or even sunrise and then feel broke and unmotivated for the whole following day or even two.

-I decided that for me personally, it's much better to have a very productive but short day with a night of good sleep and then one more (perhaps also efficient) day.
-Then get exhausted in just a single day.
+I decided that for me personally, it's much better to have a very productive but short day with a night of good sleep and then one more (perhaps also efficient) day than get exhausted in just a single day.

 A software engineering job is a marathon, not a sprint.